ADCDAC Pi with Python

 Now we know how to read a voltage from the inputs we will try setting a voltage on the output pins.
 The 12 bit MCP4822 DAC chip contains an internal 2.048V voltage reference so by default we can set the output voltage to be between 0V and 2.048V.
 The DAC also includes a gain control which allows you to choose a gain of 1 or 2.
 With a gain of 1 the output voltage will be 0V and 2.048V, with a gain of 2 the output will be between 0 and the supply voltage which in this case is 3.3V.

-As with the read voltage tutorial above we will begin by importing the ADCDACPi python library and the time library.
+As with the read voltage tutorial above we will begin by importing the ADCDACPi python library as well as the time and RPi.GPIO libraries.

 Next we will create an instance of the ADCDACPi class, call it adcdac and set a DAC gain of 1.